Privacy Notice | Tarsus

 I. Professional or employment-related information.

-Occupation and professional memberships.
+Credentials and occupation and professional memberships.

-L. Inferences drawn from other personal information.
+K. Inferences drawn from other Personal Data.

 Profile reflecting a person's preferences, characteristics, psychological trends, predispositions, behavior, attitudes, intelligence, abilities, and aptitudes.